 Increase your activity level.
 People with moderate to severe COPD can exercise effectively.
 You can learn about this in pulmonary rehabilitation (pull-mon-air-ree re-ha-bill-ii-tay-shun).

-Better Eating Tips for Anybody with COPD
+Better Eating Tips for Anyone with COPD

 To make foods easier to chew: